paritytech/polkadot/xcm/src/v1/README.md

 - No special attention necessary

 ### Order
 - `v1::Order::DepositAsset` and `v1::Order::DepositReserveAsset` both introduced a new `max_asset` field that limits the maximum classes of assets that can be deposited.
-During conversion from v0, the `max_asset` field is defaulted to 1.
+During conversion from v0, the `max_asset` field defaults to 1.
 - v1 Orders that contain `MultiAsset` as argument(s) will need to explicitly specify the amount and details of assets.
 This is to prevent accidental misuse of `All` to possibly transfer, spend or otherwise perform unintended operations on `All` assets.
 - For v1 Orders that do allow the notion of `All` to be used as wildcards, they will instead use a new type called `MultiAssetFilter`.